-This study provides the first large-sample empirical evidence on the economic tax effects of special purpose entities (SPEs).
-As separate legal entities, SPEs facilitate tax savings by enabling sponsor-firms to conduct a greater level of tax-advantaged transactions and/or enhance the tax efficiency (i.e., relative tax savings) of such transactions.
+This study provides the first large-sample evidence on the economic tax effects of special purpose entities (SPEs).
+Unlike transactions that directly generate tax savings, these increasingly common components of corporate organizational structures facilitate tax savings by enabling sponsor-firms to conduct a greater level of tax-advantaged transactions and/or enhance the tax efficiency (i.e., relative tax savings) of such transactions.
 Using path analysis, we find that SPEs facilitate a greater level of specific transactions such that 1.8% of the cash tax savings from leverage, 3.3% from net operating loss carryforwards, 8.7% from research and development (R&D), 6.1% from intangibles, and all cash tax savings from tax havens occur within SPEs.
-We then estimate that SPEs facilitate total cash tax savings of between $111-$223 billion for our sample of 10,284 SPE users, or roughly 2.5%-5.0% of total U.S. federal corporate tax collections during 1997-2011.
+We estimate that SPEs facilitate incremental cash tax savings of about $82.4 billion for our sample of 10,284 SPE users, or roughly 2% of total U.S. federal corporate tax collections during 1997-2011.
 Finally, moderation analysis reveals that SPEs enhance the total tax efficiency of transactions involving R&D and intangibles by 92.6% and 72.5%, respectively.
 Overall, these findings provide economic insight into complex organizational structures facilitating corporate tax avoidance.

 JEL Classification: H25, L22, M40